MarjanHJ/RobustPeakFinder/README.md

 The RobustPeakFinder.c is writetn in C language and can be used to detect Bragg peaks in a 2D diffraction pattern or to count peaks in any other image.

 # A Note on the Bad Pixel Mask
-for users in EuropeanXFEL - AGIPD detector, since the calibration ignores the variance in Analog values, they may end up as negative numbers.
+for users in EuropeanXFEL, SPB and MID - which use 1Mp AGIPD detectors -, since the calibration ignores the variance in Analog values, they may end up as negative numbers.
 Statistically speaking, it is still a valid number and must be considered in the analysis.
 However, this usually happens to bad pixels.
-As such giving the bad pixels as the input is necessary.
+As such giving the bad pixel mask in the input is necessary.

 # Compilation into shared library
-Run the following command to generate a shared library .so:
+Run the following command to generate a shared library RobustPeakFinder.so:
 ```
 make
 ```
-**Note**: Uncomenting the first line of the C file also do the task.
+**Note**: using the first line of the C file also does the task.
 # Usage from Python
 A Python wrapper is written in the file RobustPeakFinder_Python_Wrapper.py.
 Tha wrapper will be looking for the .so shared library file.